treangenlab/Kente/README.md

 3. After the kraken2 step, Kente then uses minigraph to map the contigs against a pre-built bacterial genus graph database.
 This produces a contig-to-graph alignment file that contains the best matches of regions of the contigs to the graphs

 ## Kente's Pre-Built Bacterial Pangenome Graph Database.
-In order to use Kente, you should have the pangenome graph DB downloaded, here...
+In order to use Kente, you should have the pangenome graph DB downloaded from [Zenodo](https://zenodo.org/records/18895175)
 ```
 unzip kente_pangenome_graph_database_v1.0.zip
 ```